 The federal self-employed stream is just one of the many ways through which people can immigrate to Canada.

-This stream is specifically for persons who have been self-employed in certain professions for 2 years.
+This stream is specifically for persons who have been self-employed in certain professions for a minimum of 2 years.

-- Exact definition of the Federal Self-Employed Stream
+- Exact definition of the Canadian federal self-employed stream

-- Occupations that fall under the Federal Self-Employed Stream
+- Occupations that fall under the Canadian federal self-employed stream

-- Some other FAQs about the Federal Self-Employed Stream
+- Some other FAQs I receive about the Canadian federal self-employed stream

-What Exactly is the Federal Self Employed Program?
+What Exactly is the Canadian Federal Self Employed Stream?

 The Federal Self-Employed program is for people who have been self-employed for at least 2 years in certain cultural activities or athletics.

 These people should also show an intention to become self-employed in Canada under the same activity.